kipkurui/TeamKE_DreamChallenge/README.md

 We are using the conda environment in our analysis, which can be easily set up with requirements.yml.

+In addition, you will neeed kcmeans clusttering from FISIM.
+You can get it as part of [MARSTools]<https://github.com/kipkurui/MARSTools> or from [FISIM]<http://genome.ugr.es/fisim>.

 ### Step 2: Get all the required data in place